hashicorp/consul/plugin/hosts/README.md

 ~~~

 * **FILE** the hosts file to read and parse.
 If the path is relative the path from the *root*
-  directive will be prepended to it.
+  plugin will be prepended to it.
 Defaults to /etc/hosts if omitted.
 We scan the file for changes
   every 5 seconds.
 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block
    are used.